Let’s find out what a mode is!

 How do I use the modes?

-If you know all your shapes and practice enough you can use the modes when you improvise.
+If you know all your modal shapes well enough you can use them when you improvise or write music.

 Hear chords as numbers and modes!